 About the program

-The UN Global Sustainable Solutions Winter School is a knowledge exchange platform, an opportunity to learn practical skills and network with practitioners and scholars.
+The UN Global Sustainable Solutions Winter School is a knowledge exchange platform and opportunity to learn practical skills while networking with practitioners and scholars.
 The Winter School provides an international approach to the following topics:

 Background